ggonnella/gfapy/doc/tutorial/positional_fields.rst

 ~~~~~~~~~~~

 The field names are derived from the specification.
 Lower case versions
-of the field names are used and spaces are subsituted with underscores.
+of the field names are used and spaces are substituted with underscores.
 In some cases, the field names were changed, as they represent keywords
 in common programming languages (``from``, ``send``).